Kaniela Ing: Early life

-Hawaii State House of Representatives
+Hawaii State House of Representatives (2012–2018)

 Ing was elected to serve the 11th House District (South Maui: Kihei, Wailea, Makena) as a first-time candidate in 2012.
 Ing won the Democratic primary election, and overtook three opponents, carrying 43% of the vote.
 Ing then defeated Republican incumbent George Fontaine in the general election with 61% of the vote to the incumbent's 35%.

 Ing was re-elected in the 2014 primary and general elections.
-In 2016, Ing faced Primary challenger, Deidre Tegarden, an aide to former Hawaii Governor Neil Abercrombie.
+In 2016, Ing faced a Primary challenger, Deidre Tegarden, an aide to former Hawaii Governor Neil Abercrombie.
 Ing prevailed with 61% of the vote to his opponent's 34%.

 Marriage equality and LGBT rights

 In November 2013, then-Governor Neil Abercrombie convened a special election for the purpose of conducting public hearings to consider the adoption of a law that would legalize marriage for same-sex couples in Hawaii.
 Ing supported the legislation, delivering a speech during the final floor vote in the House in which he spoke about how the murder of Matthew Shepard impacted him as a young man and led to his eventual recognition of the need for equal rights for LGBT Americans despite his Christian background.